Trump campaign manager: He's 'gracious and a gentleman'

 "When you're a star, they let you do it.
 You can do anything ...
 Grab them by the pussy.
 You can do anything," Trump said.

-Trump later issued a apology, calling the conversation "locker room banter."
+Trump later issued an apology, calling the conversation "locker room banter."
 He defended his comments during the debate, saying: "I don't think you understood what was -- this was locker room talk.
 I'm not proud of it.
 I apologize to my family.
 I apologize to the American people.
 Certainly I'm not proud of it.
 But this is locker room talk."

 Conway called Trump's lewd and sexually aggressive remarks "offensive and disgusting," but added that she was happy with his apology.

-Note: Clarification: This post has been updated to make clear that Conway was defending Trump, who she called a "gentleman," and not his lewd comments, which she called disgusting.